notaryproject/specifications/specs/trust-store-trust-policy.md

             1. Validate that the timestamp signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
             1. Validate that the timestamp signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements).
             1. Validate the `signing-certificate-v2` ([RFC-5126](https://tools.ietf.org/html/rfc5126#section-5.7.3.2)) attribute of timestamp CMS.
 When missing, fail this step.
-            1. Validate that the timestamp certificate chain leads to a trusted root certificate as per setting in `trustStore` with trust store type `tsa` in trust policy.
+            1. Validate that a timestamp certificate chain can be built and chained up to a trusted root certificate as per setting in `trustStore` with trust store type `tsa` in trust policy.
-            1. Validate timestamp certificate chain revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section.
+            1. Validate timestamp certificate chain revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section if `skipTimestampRevocationCheck` in trust policy is not set or set to `false`.
             1. Retrieve the timestamp's time from `TSTInfo.genTime`.
             1. Retrieve the timestamp's accuracy.
             If the accuracy is explicitly specified in `TSTInfo.accuracy`, use that value.